see how tattered my

 Hello, I've got updates to post as soon as I can find a good connection, for now I can say I've made my way to SAn Salvador Island and am leaving today singlehanded for the DR or PR, depending on how far this rare NW wind takes me.
 Will update soon.

+I’ve made my jump out of the country and into the Islands!
+The engine got its new exhaust elbow on Thursday in Ft Lauderdale, then I sailed out at 8:30 that night.
+We had a NW wind of 10-15 knots that really shot us down to the Bahamas quickly.
+My friend Clint was set to arrive on Saturday night in Nassau, New Providence Island, so I decided we would take a direct route to Nassau.
+We arrived Saturday at 2:30 PM, much quicker than I thought we would!
 Our first night we averaged 7 knots, which is really booking it for my boat, which usually averages 4 or 5 knots.
 The sun rose and we were being escorted to the Bahamas by a pod of small dolphins and endless schools of flying fish.
 The self-steering gear wasn’t working properly so we hand steered the entire way in 2 hour shifts, it was quiet taxing work in the high winds and seas.
 As we approached Nassau the water became the most amazing aqua blue I have ever seen, it is truly like sailing into paradise!
 If the wind and weather are in our favor, Clint and I plan to sail for Allen’s Cay, stay the night, and continue on to Conception and San Salvador Islands, where he will fly out of on Sunday.
 He is intent on catching some big fish and has brought the gear to do it; with my Bahaman fishing permit in hand, I’m also hoping we catch fish for dinner each night.
+We are at anchor in Nassau harbor and have enjoyed a little snorkeling here to check the anchor and the snorkeling gear.
+Clint and I trekked around town and up to the Fort Charlotte.
+It is interesting to note that I never saw another sailboat in the ocean during my entire trip from Charleston until we were 10 miles from Nassau.
+I guess everyone else made the trip before winter really set in.
+Upon requesting permission to enter the harbor from harbor control, I had to mention my port of departure over the radio.
+Another sailboat then called me, amazed that we had sailed all the way from Ft Lauderdale in such great time.
+He asked me about the sail, the weather, asked me my advice.
+I found it funny, perhaps a bit flattering, that advice was being asked of me.
+Regardless, it is beautiful, sunny, and WARM here, FINALLY!

 I left Fort Pierce Friday afternoon and arrived in Fort Lauderdale at sunrise Sunday, sneaking into the inlet after the 4th in a line of 6 massive cruise ships.
 Conditions were pretty calm Friday and Alexandra didn’t make much progress.
 Saturday we met stormy seas and had a north wind that really rocketed us south.
 At one point the rain was on such a high wind that it didn’t really hit the water, it just went sideways and the seas seemed to steam.
 I have yet to have good sailing conditions in these 2 weeks!
 It's all or nothing so far.
 I had to double reef and shake out reefs twice Saturday, but we ended up spending last night with just the mainsail up moving at a quick pace downwind toward Fort Lauderdale.
 Unfortunately the boat is not in great shape; the stove doesn’t work properly and leaks alcohol, so I can’t cook with ease, the mainsail had a batten rip through a pocket, the self steering unit won't self steer, the engine is exhausting into the cabin instead of out the stern, and the bilge fills up with water when the engine is running.
 I’ve pulled into the Ft Lauderdale marina in hopes of finding a sail maker and a diesel mechanic today.
 It’s frustrating to have all this stuff going wrong at once, but I press on and just remember; “blue-water cruising is boat repair in exotic places.”
+My stay in Fort Pierce was very nice.
+I was disappointed that a cold front came through and immediately brought cold gusty weather, which is still lasting.
+I managed to repair the bilge hand-pump with replacement parts from ‘Worst’ Marine along with some other repairs.
+My crewmember and I decided to hit a bar on the last night to watch a couple favorite TV shows, which weren’t on anyway because NBC was showing the Olympics.
+So, we enjoyed men’s freestyle ski jump instead and the colorful cast of locals in the bar.
+Now I have a little pressure to get to Nassau by the 6th, as an old friend from high school is meeting me there for some fishing and crewing on my beloved little boat.
+I keep breaking the rules by holding myself to a schedule… wish me good weather and a good diesel mechanic!

 It took us 4.5 days, but we finally made it to Ft.
 Pierce, FL.
 We left JAX on Friday afternoon and the wind was very calm, then Saturday it was calmer, Then Sunday it was non-existent.
 We stayed busy working on the boat, fishing and reading in the warm sun.
 At night a group of whales noisily accompanied us for the entire night, though we never saw one until a couple days later.
 By Tuesday I felt like I was going to go nuts, no wind and several problems were developing on the boat; Including a magically re-filling bilge a failing hand-pump, and a electric pump which shorted out from the water level frying the wires.
 I traced the source of the leak to one of the underwater valves, which was spurting water through its small greaseport, though when I turned the valve handle slightly it stops.
 So I have a few repairs to make here, and luckily there is a WestMarine within walking distance.